AppDaemon/appdaemon/docs/APPGUIDE.rst

 - Async programming can sometimes provide performance benefits in situations where there are many simulatneous I/O bound tasks happening at once.
 - Some external libraries are designed with an async interface, and intended to be used that way.
 - Scheduling heavily concurrent tasks is very easy using async
-- Using :py:meth:`sleep <appdaemon.adapi.ADAPI.sleep>` in async apps is not harmful to the overall performance of AppDaemon as it is in regular sync apps
+- Using :py:meth:`~appdaemon.adapi.ADAPI.sleep` in async apps is not harmful to the overall performance of AppDaemon as it is in regular sync apps

 Async Tools
 ~~~~~~~~~~~